 As we saw in figure 1, most employees and CHROs agree that when they sent everyone home in the spring, employees had the tools and technologies to do their work.
 But with no large-scale return to work in sight for many, employees and leaders are concerned about how they will continue to build relationships—both personal and professional—and replace the physical part of the work environment and culture.
 How will we pick up on body language and get our creative juices flowing if we aren’t pacing around the whiteboard?
 Get new ideas and perspectives if we aren’t running into each other in the halls or having impromptu conversations in meeting rooms?

-Figure 2 shows that when we surveyed employees in June, most reported that their company’s ability to innovate and their ability to connect with the organization’s mission did not suffer from the shift to virtual work.
+Figure 2 shows that when we surveyed employees in June, most reported that their company’s ability to innovate and their ability to connect with the organisation’s mission did not suffer from the shift to virtual work.
 In contrast, 59% of employees felt their ability to build camaraderie with their colleagues was less effective than onsite.
-And CHROs are worried that loss of camaraderie will eventually impact productivity, innovation, and collaboration.
+And CHROs are worried that loss of camaraderie will eventually impact productivity, innovation and collaboration.

-Organizations should also consider ways to improve transparency and clarity of communication, which are now more important than ever.
+Organisations should also consider ways to improve transparency and clarity of communication, which are now more important than ever.
 Leaders should host more discussions and transmit their values.
 At every stage, they should display transparency: they should explain why actions were taken and the options that were considered.

 “Where you go to do your work is associated with your identity, how you feel about the work you do, your contribution.
 But we are having to learn that contribution doesn’t come in a suit or corner office or background of an environment.
 This new reality could change decision rights and upset hierarchies.
 As an employee, I like what that could say about the future of work.”